 Scott finds one in Chris' garbage bag after drawing an undesirable objective in "Up, Up And Away In My Pitiful Balloon".

-The original trailer for Revenge of the Island shows Staci, with a full head of hair, getting eaten by Larry.
-However in the first episode, she has lost her hair upon receiving the Toxic Marshmallow of Toxic Loserdom.
+The original trailer for Revenge of the Island featured Staci, with a full head of hair, getting eaten by Larry.
+However, in the first episode of the season she loses her hair after receiving the Toxic Marshmallow of Toxic Loserdom and the previously mentioned scene never happens.

 Sierra's ancestral teachings go from Chris McLean Scholaring to basket-weaving.